Words and Music (Paul Kelly album)

 Words And Music is an album recorded by Paul Kelly and originally released in 1998.

 Description

 The album was released on Mushroom Records in Australia and Vanguard Records in the United States.
 It peaked at 17 in Australia and 44 in New Zealand and was certified gold.

 Kelly was nominated and won an ARIA Award in the category Best Male Artist for Words and Music in 1998.

 Songs

-The US release included one additional track, "How to Make Gravy", which was released as a separate Extended Play prior to the release of Words and Music in Australia and was nominated as Song of the Year at the 1997 Australian Record Industry Association (ARIA) Awards.
+The US release included one additional track, "How to Make Gravy", which in Australia was released as a separate Extended Play prior to the release of Words and Music and was nominated as Song of the Year at the 1997 Australian Record Industry Association (ARIA) Awards.
+In the US the song appeared as the fifth track, inserted between "Words and Music" and "Gutless Wonder".